Skip to content

 How Much Does Free Actually Mean

-Cloudflare Pages has no bandwidth limits on the free tier, which matters for a site with a growing archive of images.
+The domain I already had.
+Everything else runs on Cloudflare Pages free tier and GitHub free tier.
+Cloudflare Pages has no bandwidth limits, which matters for a site with a growing archive of images.
 GitHub Codespaces gives me a full development environment in the browser, no local install required.
 I can write and deploy from any computer.

 Guess what: practically free is actually achievable.
 The whole setup costs nothing beyond the domain renewal.